-Although research has begun to examine safety and dignity dilemmas across the educational continuum, to our knowledge, none have explored the safety and dignity narratives of multiple stakeholders at the postgraduate level (e.g. medical trainees, trainers, other qualified healthcare professionals and public representatives).
-Whilst the views of both staff and patients have been sought in terms of dignity [e.g. 26], these studies have historically emphasised the patient rather than the staff member.
-Given the international significance of professionalism research [35,36], an analysis of patient and staff safety and dignity narratives in the postgraduate realm should help to uncover the complexities of the workplace learning culture [36].
-Therefore, this study explores the safety and dignity narratives to better understand the healthcare workplace learning culture.
-We address the following research questions in this paper:
+Although research has begun to examine safety and dignity dilemmas across the educational continuum, to our knowledge, none have explored the safety and dignity narratives of multiple stakeholders at the post-graduate level (eg, medical trainees, trainers, other qualified healthcare professionals and public representatives).
+While the views of both staff and patients have been sought in terms of dignity, these studies have historically emphasised the patient rather than the staff member.
+Given the international significance of professionalism research, an analysis of patient and staff safety and dignity narratives in the postgraduate realm should help to uncover the complexities of the workplace learning culture.
+Therefore, this study explores the safety and dignity narratives of multiple stakeholders to better understand the healthcare workplace learning culture.
+We address the following RQs in this paper:

-- What do stakeholders understand by the terms 'safety' and 'dignity' in the healthcare workplace? - 2) What types of workplace safety and dignity dilemmas do stakeholders narrate and how do narrators act in the face of those dilemmas? - 3) What factors are expressed in stakeholders' dilemmas as facilitating and hindering safety and dignity cultures?
+- 1. What do stakeholders understand by the terms 'safety' and 'dignity' in the healthcare workplace? - 2.
+What types of workplace safety and dignity dilemmas do stakeholders narrate and how do narrators act in the face of those dilemmas? - 3.
+What factors are expressed in stakeholders' dilemmas as facilitating and hindering safety and dignity cultures?

-METHODS

-Design
+METHODS Design

-A qualitative narrative interview method was employed consistent with previous undergraduate research [2,4,7].
-By analysing stakeholders' narratives, we sought to better understand how they make sense of their experiences, revealing the nuances of the workplace learning culture [7].
+A qualitative narrative interview method was employed consistent with previous undergraduate research.
+By analysing stakeholders' narratives, we sought to better understand how they make sense of their experiences, revealing the nuances of the workplace learning culture.
 We used both group and individual narrative interviews to elicit stakeholders' experiences of safety and dignity dilemmas.
-This was underpinned by social constructionist epistemology, employing interpretivism as its theoretical perspective; which suggests that there are multiple interpretations of reality, and ways of knowing [37].
+This was underpinned by social constructionist epistemology, employing interpretivism as its theoretical perspective, which suggests that there are multiple interpretations of reality and ways of knowing.